sonnetmedia/the-whole-story/_posts/2017-06-01-season-2-memoir.md

 ---

-Have you ever thought to yourself: "hey, I could write a book about myself!" &nbsp;Well...let's re-examine that. &nbsp;We sat down with Ophira Eisenberg, David Crabb, and Jamie Brickhouse to talk about their memoirs, their stories, their writing practices, and their favorite places to write. &nbsp;
+Have you ever thought to yourself: "hey, I could write a book about myself!"
+Well…let's re-examine that.
+We sat down with Ophira Eisenberg, David Crabb, and Jamie Brickhouse to talk about their memoirs, their stories, their writing practices, and their favorite places to write.